-Richard Sherry, senior portfolio manager and analyst for KAR’s Global Dividend Yield portfolio, believes we’ve seen more normalization of performance between low and high quality companies during the second quarter of 2021, after a period in which lower quality stocks were outperforming.
+Richard Sherry, Portfolio Manager and Senior Research Analyst for KAR’s Global Dividend Yield portfolio, believes we’ve seen more normalization of performance between low and high quality companies during the second quarter of 2021, after a period in which lower quality stocks were outperforming.

 After the announcement in late 2020 that effective vaccines had been developed against COVID-19, companies that had been negatively impacted by the pandemic and stood to disproportionately benefit from a return to normalcy had a heyday — and this boom included lower-quality stocks.

 At the same time, lower quality stocks were also benefiting from higher than normal levels of inflation caused by COVID-related supply and demand imbalances.
 Lower quality companies benefit most from high inflation because it gives them a source of pricing power they don’t normally have.
 In other words, they can charge more in an inflationary environment than they might otherwise be able to ask.

 However, as Q2 2021 began, investors started to consider that these higher levels of inflation may be transitory, setting off a chain reaction leading to a greater performance balance between low and high quality.
 Lower quality companies settled into a closer range of their fundamentals, while higher quality companies that were able to strengthen their competitive positions over the past year, continued to perform well on the road to normal.

 Key Contributors and Detractors in Global Dividend Yield

 To learn about the top five contributors and detractors in KAR’s Global Dividend Yield strategy for Q2 2021, listen to the podcast above.

 This Delta May Not Be an Indicator of Change